 It’s been 20 years since Jennifer Aaker published her 1997 study ‘Dimensions of brand personality’ in the Journal of Marketing Research.
 Unlike a lot of theoretical marketing concepts born out of the 20th century, Aaker’s model has somewhat stood the test of time.

 So what are the dimensions of brand personality?
-Put simply, it’s a cognitive framework for understanding how we, as consumers, relate to brands.
+In a nutshell, it’s a cognitive framework for understanding how we, as consumers, relate to brands.
 It concludes that there are five core dimensions of personality: sincerity, excitement, competence, sophistication and ruggedness.

 Here, we’ll explore the brand personality theory in context by applying the aforesaid dimensions to modern-day brands.